 So the Lord’s Supper, although a memorial of a death, is not a funeral, as if Jesus were still dead.
 Quite the contrary—we observe this memorial knowing that death held Jesus only three days—knowing that death will not hold us forever, either.
 We rejoice that Jesus has conquered death, and has set free all who were enslaved by a fear of death (Hebrews 2:14-15).
 We can remember Jesus’ death with the happy knowledge that he has triumphed over sin and death!
 As Jesus said, our mourning will turn into joy (John 16:20).
 Coming to the Lord’s table and having communion should be a celebration, not a funeral.

 The ancient Israelites looked back to the Passover events as the defining moment in their history, when their identity as a nation began.
-It was when they escaped death and slavery through the powerful hand of God and were freed to serve the Lord.
+It was when they escaped death and slavery through the intervention of God and were freed to serve the Lord.
 In the church, we look back to the events surrounding the crucifixion and resurrection of Jesus as the defining moment in our history.
 That is how we escape death and the slavery of sin, and that is how we are freed to serve the Lord.
 The Lord’s Supper is a memorial of this defining moment in our history.

 Our present relationship with Jesus Christ